-Students will encounter a range of different teaching methods including lectures, seminars, tutorials and one to one sessions.
+You will encounter a range of different teaching methods including lectures, seminars, tutorials and one to one sessions.
 Contact time is used in a variety of ways including formal lectures, seminar-based discussion, delivery of class presentations, invited guest speakers and practical group exercises.

-In the first year Legal Skills and Process module students are taught how to dissect essay and problem questions, how to undertake research to find relevant law, cases, academic opinion and other forms of authoritative evidence used to support arguments.
-They are shown how to cite and reference work correctly and how to develop their writing and other communication skills.
-In the substantive law subjects students will be required to evaluate and analyse legal materials and apply them in a range of situations.
-Teaching staff initiate and support discussions and students are encouraged to take control over their learning.
+At the beginning of the first year, you are taught how to dissect essay and problem questions, how to undertake research to find relevant law, cases, academic opinion and other forms of authoritative evidence used to support arguments.
+In the first few weeks of the course you will be shown how to cite and reference work correctly and how to develop your writing and other communication skills.
+In the substantive law subjects you will be required to evaluate and analyse legal materials and apply them in a range of situations.
+Teaching staff initiate and support discussions and you are encouraged to take control over your learning.

-In the second year Legal Profession and Legal Services builds on the first year skills, introducing more specific career development and a wider understanding of the profession.
-The school has a high level of research activity into the workings of the legal profession and the synthesis between research and teaching is brought out in this module.
+Second year study builds on the first year skills, introducing more specific career development and a wider understanding of the profession.
+The school has a high level of research activity in relation to the workings of the legal profession and the synthesis between research and teaching emphasised the core 21st Century Law module.

-As students progresses further through the degree they will be increasingly expected to act as an independent learner - someone who is able to identify their own points of strength and weakness and take the appropriate action to improve their performance.
+As you progress further through the degree you will be increasingly expected to act as an independent learner - someone who is able to identify your own points of strength and weakness and take the appropriate action to improve your performance.
 Staff are used to provide support and help at every step along the way whether in formal classes or as a Personal Academic Tutor.

-Level 6 will provide students will the opportunity to study a fairly diverse set of options as per their specific interests, or alternatively to take a set of options that have some relation.
-This choice may be as a result of following a stream through the options at level 4 and 5.
+Level 6 will provide you with the opportunity to study a fairly diverse set of options as per your specific interests, or alternatively to take a set of options that have some relation.
+This choice may be as a result of following a subject stream through the options at level 4 and 5.
 These streams are influenced and led by research strengths in the Law School.
-This is an opportunity offered to the students by virtue of the course structure, but it is not prescriptive and students can opt for diversity rather than the cohesion re subject matter.
+This is an opportunity offered to you by virtue of the course structure, but it is not prescriptive and you can opt for diversity rather than the cohesion re subject matter.
 This is however an opportunity that makes this Law degree distinctive from its competitors, who often market a diverse range of options but with no cohesion.

-On top of the various optional modules, the Law School want to offer students a wide range of extra curricula activity, in the form of seminars, outside speakers, workshops, field trips etc. Many of these opportunities are not limited to the module in which they are delivered, or even to the level at which they are introduced.
+On top of the various optional modules, the Law School offers the students a wide range of extra curricula activity, in the form of seminars, outside speakers, workshops, field trips etc. Many of these opportunities are not limited to the module in which they are delivered, or even to the level at which they are introduced.
 This increases cohesion and creates a distinctive Law School experience.

-Law based modules obviously form the majority of the options available to students on the LLB.
-However the delivery of these modules will place emphasis on the social, political or cultural context as well as the law content.
-Students will also have the opportunity to study interdisciplinary modules that are delivered across the University (Westminster Distinctiveness modules).
+Law based modules obviously form the majority of the options available to you on the LLB.
+However, the delivery of these modules will place emphasis on the social, political or cultural context as well as the law content.
+You will also have the opportunity to study interdisciplinary modules that are delivered across the University (Westminster Distinctiveness modules).